UniMath/agda-unimath/src/lists/sorting-algorithms-lists.lagda.md

 ## Idea

-In these file we define the notion of sorting algorithms.
+In this file we define the notion of sorting algorithms for lists.

 ## Definition